Skip to content

 A Galaxy costs 1,000 TikTok coins.
 That’s roughly $13-15 out of your pocket when buying through the app, or $11-12 if you purchase coins on TikTok’s website instead.
 The creator on the receiving end gets significantly less after TikTok’s commission.

 The Galaxy is a mid-to-high tier virtual gift available during TikTok live streams.
-When you send one, a colorful galaxy animation plays across the screen, visible to everyone watching.
-It sits well above roses (1 coin each) and hearts but below the massive Universe gift at 44,999 coins.
+When you send one, a colorful galaxy animation plays across the screen, visible to every viewer watching the broadcast.
+It sits well above the 1-coin rose and the small heart-style gifts but below the massive Universe gift, which TikTok prices at a steep 44,999 coins.
+Galaxies often appear in creators’ top-five gift logs because they strike a balance between visibility and cost.

 Here’s why Galaxies stand out: